deepanshu-hub/Entrata/README.md

 # Prerequisites
 ## Ensure the following software and dependencies are installed on your machine:
-Java (version 8 or higher)
+1. Java (version 8 or higher)
+2. Maven

-Selenium WebDriver
+3. Selenium WebDriver

-ChromeDriver
+4. ChromeDriver

 ## Installation
 1. Clone the repository to your local machine.